So, what’s a Nannyberry?

 • ground nutmeg

 Put berries in large pot, add water.
 Cover and bring to a boil then reduce heat and simmer for 20 minutes.

 Put soft fruit in food mill to remove skins and large seeds.
-Measure fruit back into pot.
+Measure fruit back into pot; about 3 cups.

 Add: 1 cup sugar, 3/4 teaspoon cinnamon, 3/8 teaspoon allspice, 3/8 ground cloves and 3/8 teaspoon ground nutmeg.
 Stir well.
 Cover and cook on low for 30 minutes, stirring every 10 minutes.

 Ladle into hot sterilized jars, attach covers and process in water bath for 10 minutes.